dboca/devinstall/README.md

         <env>:
           <parameter>: value

-The parameters speciffied per package have priority over the global ones
+The parameters specified per package have priority over the global ones

 In any case `env` is optional